 (e) Delivery date and invoice number

 16.7 Remediation.
-Remediation is done after the Seller’s free choice as either (i) repair, delivery or delivery, or (ii) the instructions of a
+Remediation is done after the Seller’s free choice as either (i) repair, delivery, or delivery, or (ii) the instructions of a

-reasonable way to circumvent the lack of.
+a reasonable way to circumvent the lack of.

 16.8 If a unit affected by defects is replaced with a replacement unit (as part of a Service Agreement or similar), the defective unit belongs to the manufacturer or seller.
 If the Buyer is responsible for returning the defective unit to the Seller or the manufacturer, this must be done so that the defective unit has come to the Seller or the manufacturer within 20 days of receipt of the replacement unit.
 Has the defective device not been received within this

 buyer will be invoiced for the replacement unit in accordance with the list price for this.